apache/nuttx/configs/arduino-due/README.txt

     CONFIG_ARCH_CHIP_SAM3X
     CONFIG_ARCH_CHIP_ATSAM3X8E

-  CONFIG_ARCH_BOARD - Identifies the configs subdirectory and hence, the board that supports the particular chip or SoC.
+  CONFIG_ARCH_BOARD - Identifies the configs/ subdirectory and hence, the board that supports the particular chip or SoC.

     CONFIG_ARCH_BOARD=arduino-due (for the Arduino Due development board)